 Brighton & Hove, a vibrant cosmopolitan city of 250,000 people, is an ideal place for international students to live and study.

-The Royal Pavilion, justifiably termed "the most extraordinary palace in Europe", is one of the city's top attractions, along with Brighton Pier with its amusements, stalls and fun-fair.
+The Royal Pavilion is one of the city's top attractions, along with Brighton Pier with its amusements, stalls and fun-fair.

 In the city you will find several cinemas, concert halls, theatres, museums and art galleries.
 The Royal Pavilion, one of the most fascinating palaces in England with its Indian-style exterior and mainly Chinese interior, is the highlight of any visit to Brighton & Hove.